Badminton star Sindhu makes millions on Olympic silver medal

-JAKARTA, Indonesia (AP) — Pusarla Venkata Sindhu of India— known as PV — turned a silver medal two years ago in badminton at the Rio de Janeiro Olympics into millions of in endorsements.
+JAKARTA, Indonesia (AP) — Pusarla Venkata Sindhu of India— known as PV — turned a silver medal two years ago in badminton at the Rio de Janeiro Olympics into millions of dollars in endorsements.

 She’s the favorite to win gold at the Asian Games, though even that result may not yield the same windfall.